algosup/2024-2025-project-3-quickest-path-team-8/documents/functional_specifications/functional_specifications.md

 ### 4.1.
 Performance

    - The API must handle all queries within **1 second** on a typical laptop.
-   - The solution should support concurrent requests, ensuring scalability to handle at least 100 queries simultaneously without degraded performance.

 ### 4.2.
 Scalability